Predictions and odds

 plt.show()

-A line plot of odds ratio versus time since last purchase, with a line at odds ratio equals one.
+A line plot of odds versus time since last purchase, with a line at odds equals one.
 For low time since last purchase, the most likely outcome is not churning.
 The odds of churning increase as time since last purchase increases, up to five time the odds of not churning.

 Introduction to Regression with statsmodels in Python

-Visualizing log odds ratio
+Visualizing log odds

 sns.lineplot(x="time_since_last_purchase",